Not Quite Paradise

 Not Quite Paradise is a 1985 British comedy-drama directed by Lewis Gilbert.
 It was originally released in Europe under the title Not Quite Jerusalem, adapted by Paul Kember from his 1982 play of the same name.

 It was filmed on two kibbutzim, Eilot and Grofit, as well as at the Mikveh Israel Agricultural School.

-The soundtrack was composed by Rondò Veneziano and relasead in the UK as Not Quite Jerusalem.
+The soundtrack was composed by Rondò Veneziano and released in the UK under the film's original title.

 Plot

 Six naive British and American volunteers arrive on kibbutz Kfar Ezra for a working holiday, exchanging their labour for the opportunity to experience first-hand its unique collective lifestyle.
 When Mike (Sam Robards), a young medical student, falls in love with Gila (Joanna Pacuła), the Israeli girl who is organising the volunteers' work and accommodation, he must choose between a life with her and returning home.

 Production

 The film was originally meant to star Julie Walters who had just appeared in the previous film from Lewis Gilbert, Educating Rita.
-The movie was financed off the back of the success of Educating Rita but was not received with the same critical or commercial acclaim.
+The movie was financed off the back of the success of Educating Rita but was not as critically or commercially successful.